OrhanKupusoglu/quicksort-duplicates/README.md

 The [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm for sorting arrays is invented by Sir [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare) in 1959. **Quicksort** is a popular choice among sorting algorithms, and widely used in many programming languages.

-As of Java 8, JDK uses an implementation of the [Dual Pivot Quicksort](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/tip/src/share/classes/java/util/DualPivotQuicksort.java) for primitive types, and an implementation of [Timsort](https://en.wikipedia.org/wiki/Timsort) for object types.
+As of Java 8, JDK uses an implementation of the [Dual Pivot Quicksort](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/tip/src/share/classes/java/util/DualPivotQuicksort.java) for primitive types (below a certain threshold like **INSERTION_SORT_THRESHOLD = 47**, [Insertion Sort](https://en.wikipedia.org/wiki/Insertion_sort) is used), and an implementation of [Timsort](https://en.wikipedia.org/wiki/Timsort) for reference types.

 This duality is caused by the Java [type system](https://en.wikipedia.org/wiki/Type_system), where for performance reasons the Java designers kept generic types with no identity in parallel with the new object types which have [identity](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#equals-java.lang.Object-java.lang.Object-).

 &nbsp;